Skip to content

 You should already have a fairly new python.
 Ideally, you want at least 3.9.
 You can find out what version you have just by opening a new terminal and typing 'python'.

 If you are already on newer python, like 3.12+, that's ok--you might need to select the 'advanced' setup later on and choose the '(t)est' options.
-If you are stuck on a much older version of python, try the same thing, but with the '(o)lder' options (but I can't promise it will work!).
+If you are stuck on 3.9, try the same thing, but with the '(o)lder' options (but I can't promise it will work!).

 Then, get the hydrus source.
 It is best to get it with Git: make a new folder somewhere, open a terminal in it, and then paste: